-I'm honored to have my work included in Narrative Inquiry in Bioethics and in Voices Confronting Pediatric Brain Tumors, published by Johns Hopkins University Press
+I'm honored to have my work included in Voices Confronting Pediatric Brain Tumors and in Narrative Inquiry in Bioethics, published by Johns Hopkins University Press.

-This publication examines the total experience of the journey with this disease, and includes my story, Prepping for the Day You Hope Never Arrives: Facing Recurrence.
+This publication examines the total experience of the journey with this disease, and includes my story, Prepping for the Day You Hope Never Arrives: Facing Recurrence, page 29.

 Visit www.nibjournal.org/news/voices.html to download this open access collection.